Senior Women’s Squad

 How good do I have to be to join?

 Three members of the crew which won the club 8+ at Henley Women’s learned to row at Cantabs, and 2 progressed through our squad system to move into the Senior Squad in January.
-Therefore, if you aren’t quite at the top level required for our top boats right now, we can get you there!
+Therefore, if you are worried you aren’t quite at the top level required for our top boats right now, we can get you there!

 What’s the coaching like?